- Member (Full-Time)

 We thank all interested applicants, but only those applicants selected for an interview will be contacted.

-Appointment is by Order-in-Council for an initial term of up to two years, and is subject to renewal for a maximum of 10 years in a given position, upon the recommendation of the Executive Chair.
+Appointment is by Order in Council for an initial term of up to 2 years and is subject to renewal for a maximum of 10 years in a given position, upon the recommendation of the Chair.

 - Time Commitment